Arcticnode/FakeOff-Hackathon/README.md

 Our database is mostly based on content that falls in line with the WHO.
 The extension makes use of two servers that we set up:
 The first server runs our information database.
-The second server extracts keywords using text analysis and return.
+The second server extracts keywords using text analysis.

 Functionality:
 MENU